Regular worship at All Saints

 An event from Lent and Easter 2018

-Over Lent and Easter we have been hosting a very large art installation by Birmingham artist Jake Lever.
-It has:
+Over Lent and Easter we hosted a very large art installation by Birmingham artist Jake Lever.
+It:

 - inspired and challenged us in our Sunday and weekday worship